YahyaA98/Drone-Alphanum-Interpret/README.md

 This specification is met in this repository through the use of a Deep learning model using TensorFlow.

 A common practice is to obtain the dataset is through the modelling of a virtual environment.
 This can be cheaply and quickly done using Unity.
-The environment generates the 35 classes with 300 images per class with the camera location, camera orientation, lighting conditions, text background colour, fontstyle and vegetation conditions are randomised.
+The environment generates the 35 classes with 300, 250px x 250px images per class with the camera location, camera orientation, lighting conditions, text background colour, fontstyle and vegetation conditions are randomised.

 Examples of dataset generated: